Behind the scenes: Woodland management during the winter months

 Types of pruning:

 Formative pruning is the removal of branches on young trees (e.g. dead branches or structural defects that could cause problems later) to promote growth on the remaining branches and reshape the tree into a desired form.
-This can help improve the tree health, structure, and fruit yield as it matures
+This can improve tree health, structure, and fruit yield.

 Crown reduction is the removal of the outer portions of a tree (foliage-bearing branches) to reduce the height or spread of the crown.
-This can make the tree better suited to its environment by reducing mechanical stress from wind.
+This can make the tree better suited to its environment by reducing wind loading.

-In November, our MEWP certificated Forest Rangers carried out tree management work from a MEWP (Mobile Elevated Work Platform).
-The MEWP allows us to safely carry out pruning work at height on trees that we would otherwise not be able to access.
-At Sheriff’s Lench, we worked on a large ash tree with ash dieback to reduce its crown of dead and diseased branches that were at risk of falling onto a track.
-The work followed an assessment of the tree and a bat survey which identified many valuable habitat features for roosting bats.
-We worked conscientiously with the biodiversity team to retain the valuable deadwood habitat features, only removing the branches considered dangerous.
+In November, our Forest Rangers carried out tree management work from a MEWP (Mobile Elevated Work Platform).
+MEWP's allow us to safely carry out pruning work at height on trees that we would otherwise not be able to access.
+At Sheriff’s Lench, the team worked on a large ash tree with dieback to reduce its crown of dead and diseased branches that were at risk of falling onto a vehicle track.
+The work followed an assessment which identified valuable habitat features for roosting bats, so a bat survey was carried out to confirm that no bats were present in the tree prior to works commencing.
+The forestry team worked closely with the biodiversity team to retain important deadwood habitat features, only removing branches considered hazardous.

-With biodiversity in mind, we also worked on improving the pond at Sheriff’s Lench – cutting back overbearing branches of willow and oak trees that were shading out the pond, which helped increase light and reduce leaf fall into the water, improving the habitat.
-Finally, in Dorsington, we reduced the canopy of a large willow tree overhanging a well-used footpath, removing the snapped/dead branches, and cutting back the tree to a safe, stable height.
+With biodiversity in mind, the team also worked on improving the pond at Sheriff’s Lench – cutting back overbearing branches of willow and oak trees that were shading out the pond, helping to increase light and reduce leaf fall into the water, improving the habitat.
+Finally, in Dorsington, the canopy of a large willow tree overhanging a well-used footpath was pruned, removing dead branches and reducing overhanging growth to improve safety and stability.

 Glade clearing and scalloping

 The forestry team works hard to retain the open spaces within our woodlands.
-Glades and meadows provide valuable grassland and wildflower habitats within woodlands but can quickly become overgrown if not maintained.
-We are currently cutting back thorn and scrub regeneration, e.g. blackthorn, dogwood, dog rose, and bramble, which has started to grow in our glades, to prevent it taking over and shading out the ground flora.
-This work will help make the glades easier to maintain next year when we will be able to mow/strim the areas after the summer and clear the cuttings to improve floral diversity.
+Glades provide valuable grassland and wildflower habitats within woodlands but can quickly become overgrown if not managed.
+The team are currently cutting back thorn and scrub regeneration, such as blackthorn, dogwood, dog rose, and bramble, which have started to grow in our glades, to prevent them taking over and shading out the ground flora.
+This work will help make the glades easier to maintain next year when we will be able to mow the areas after the summer and clear the cuttings to improve floral diversity.

-Along woodland edges we are working to add scallops (a semi-circle or D-shaped area along the edge) to create a more natural, diverse woodland edge that transitions into rides, footpaths, and large open spaces.
-The fall of the sunlight onto the edge can improve these habitats for invertebrates like butterflies.
+The team are also creating scallops (semi-circle or D-shaped areas along woodland edges) to create a more natural, diverse edge that transitions into rides, footpaths, and large open spaces.
+The fall of the sunlight onto the edges create vital habitats for invertebrates like butterflies.

 Forest infrastructure

-The team has successfully repaired old and damaged fencing along our trail network (including a Dorsington bridleway), and around the deer-fenced compartments at Sheriff’s Lench.
-The team has been busy fixing broken gates throughout the Forest as well as building new gates and access points such as into the new Plant-a-Tree dedication area at Eddie’s Wood.
-Old foot bridges have been repaired around Dorsington, and new bridges are being built in Honeybourne as important access routes.
+The team has repaired old and damaged fencing across our trail network, including the Dorsington bridleway, and around the deer-fenced compartments at Sheriff’s Lench.
+They have also repaired and installed gates, including new access points such as the entrance to the Plant-a-Tree dedication area at Eddie’s Wood.
+In addition, old footbridges have been repaired around Dorsington, and new bridges are being constructed in Honeybourne to maintain important access routes.

 Hedge cutting

-While outside of the main bird nesting season, we are working to cut back the overgrown hedges along the permissive trail network to maintain good access for walkers.
-Despite not being the main bird nesting season, we are still careful to look for wildlife living in the hedges before starting the work.
+Outside the main bird nesting season, the team is cutting back overgrown hedges along the permissive trail network to maintain good access for walkers.
+Care is still taken to check for any wildlife present in the hedgerows before work begins.

 Orchards

-This winter we are planning to start managing some of our old, neglected orchards.
-This will involve pruning trees to remove damaged limbs, clearing overgrown areas, and improving access into our orchards.
-The long-term aim is to manage the orchards both as a valuable wildlife habitat and for fruit production.
+This winter, the team is planning to begin managing some of our older orchards.
+This will involve pruning trees to remove damaged limbs, clearing overgrown areas, and improving access.
+The long-term aim is to manage the orchards as both valuable wildlife habitat and for fruit production.

 How this work benefits our visitors